-The (provide name of State/Territory) made its Fiscal Year 2013 JAG application available to the (provide name of governing body) for its review and comment on (provide date); or intends to do so on (provide date).
+The (provide name of City/County/Tribe) made its Fiscal Year 2014 JAG application available to the (provide name of governing body) for its review and comment on (provide date); or intends to do so on (provide date).

-The (provide name of City/County for Local JAG and name of State for State JAG) made its Fiscal Year 2013 JAG application available to citizens for comment prior to application submission by (provide means of notification); or the application has not yet been made available for public review/comment.
+The (provide name of City/County/Tribe) made its Fiscal Year 2014 JAG application available to citizens for comment prior to application submission by (provide means of notification); or the application has not yet been made available for public review/comment.